ArtemGr/Sidekick/notes/progress.md

 ☐ combining different projects, including the whole picture?

 ☐ Move Sidekick notes to a public repo
+☐ Public notes for the GUN tasks, starting with `maps`
 ☐ Generate a semi-readable top-down JSON report (can feed it into ObservavleHQ later)

 ☐ Automatically generate a screenshot of ObservavleHQ graphics for GitHub gif embedding (OSS)